thebuilder/react-intersection-observer/README.md

 You can pass any element to the `<InView />`, and it will handle creating the wrapping DOM element.
 Add a handler to the `onChange` method, and control the state in your own component.
-Any extra props you add the `<InView>` will be passed to the HTML element, allowing you set the `className`, `style`, etc.
+Any extra props you add to `<InView>` will be passed to the HTML element, allowing you set the `className`, `style`, etc.

 ```jsx